The Best Blackout Curtains Block the Light But Still Brighten Up Any Room

 Updated Mar 15, 2023 10:26 AM

 We may earn revenue from the products available on this page and participate in affiliate programs.

 The benefits of sunlight are well documented (vitamin D, anyone?), but when it comes to getting quality sleep, give us all the shade, please.
 In fact, make that serious darkness, which the best blackout curtains can offer.
 They block more outside light and distractions from seeping in than sheer numbers or blinds, making them perfect for those with light sensitivity, day sleepers, or even parents who need to schedule midday nap time for little ones.

-And phew!
-Domino’s style director, Naomi deManana, says it’s totally possible to find window coverings that are simultaneously light dampening and stylish.
-It’s all about selecting the right fabric choice, color, and pattern.
+Stylist and florist Naomi deMañana says it’s totally possible to find window coverings that are simultaneously light dampening and stylish.
+It’s all about selecting the right fabric, color, and pattern.
 Here are her favorite picks.